Nurrozcetin/Email-Application/README.md

+## An email application written in java that shows the basic information of the employee and provides a random password to him/her.

 ## Getting Started

 Welcome to the VS Code Java world.
 Here is a guideline to help you get started to write Java code in Visual Studio Code.